nus-cs2113-AY1920S2/duke/tutorials/javaFxTutorialPart4.md

    ![Controller for MainWindow](assets/MainWindowController.png)

 1. Let’s repeat the process for `DialogBox`.
-   The main difference here is that DialogBox checks `Use fx:root construct` and _does not define a controller class_.
+   The duke difference here is that DialogBox checks `Use fx:root construct` and _does not define a controller class_.

    ![Settings for DialogBox](assets/DialogBoxController.png)